munificent/craftinginterpreters/book/optimization.md

 </aside>

 If you've never seen a benchmark before, this might seem ludicrous. *What* is going on here?
-The program itself isn't designed to do anything useful.
-What it does do is call a bunch of methods and access a bunch of fields.
-It does that and basically nothing else to ensure that our profiling results focus on the parts of the language we're interested in.
-Since fields and methods live in hash tables, it takes care to populate at least a <span name="more">*few*</span>
+The program itself doesn't intend to <span name="sum">do</span>
-interesting strings in the instance and method tables.
-Finally, it does that in a big loop to ensure we give our profiler enough execution time to really dig in and see where the cycles are going.
+anything useful.
+What it does do is call a bunch of methods and access a bunch of fields since those are the parts of the language we're interested in.
+Fields and methods live in hash tables, so it takes care to populate at least a <span name="more">*few*</span> interesting keys in those tables.
+That is all wrapped in a big loop to ensure our profiler has enough execution time to dig in and see where the cycles are going.

 <aside name="more">